 No one can speed up your refund.
 Be cautious of predatory lenders and stick with people you trust.

 Even if you think the IRS may delay your refund, we encourage you to file early.
 Filing early can help prevent identity thieves from filing a fraudulent return in your name.

-The City offers FREE tax help at sites around the city starting on February 2, 2019.
+The City offers FREE tax help at sites around the city starting on Saturday, February 1, 2020, with some sites opening on Saturday, January 25, 2020.
 Click here for a full list of locations where free tax help is available.

 Who Has to Renew an ITIN (Individual Taxpayer Identification Number)?

-There are two groups of ITIN holders who may need to renew their ITINs so they can be used on returns filed in 2018:
+There are three groups of ITIN holders who may need to renew their ITINs so they can be used on returns filed in 2020:

 How will I know if my ITIN is expiring?

 You will likely receive a letter from the Internal Revenue Service (IRS) indicating that your ITIN or the ITIN of someone on your tax return will expire on December 31, 2019.